yshristika/spoilerBlock/README.md

 # SpoilerBlock extension
 The function of this Chrome extension is to block any content of the movie or show.
 This extension removes all mentions of your favorite show/movie from any webpage loaded in your browser.
+It takes the title of a show/movie from the user and itself generates the keywords representing that show and blocks any content which have those keywords.

 ## Work Done until now
-- Created an extension with static keywords to find a movie or a show and block the content of it.
+- Created an extension with static keywords to find a movie/show and block the content of it.
+  - manifest.json
+  - startup.js
+  - blockSpoiler.js
 - Created a python script to
   - find a  wikipedia page of the show/movie given by the user using a Wikipedia API.
   - Clean the data